Visit the shop to be in with a chance of winning our lucky star competition

 After an interesting night spent sleeping at the local nunnery (!)
 Hols and Krag reconvened with the team from Mlama the next morning to cup some type samples from the early pickings – to their delight the coffee performed beautifully displaying good brightness and complexity in the cup.
-The natural processed lot was a real winner with a syrupy grape-like flavour and good body.
-The washed coffee displaying juicy hints of redcurrant, lemon and pineapple.
+This washed coffee displays juicy hints of redcurrant, lemon and pineapple.
 After a pretty arduous journey from Dar es Salaam, we are so so delighted to have finally landed these beautiful coffees – the harvest took place in December and we cupped numerous samples before settling on these two lots which we hope will perform well on a variety of brew methods.

 Local pickups take place from the Roastery on Tong Road.
 Please note our shutter doors will be down for security and temperature reasons but we are always in Monday-Friday between 9 and 5pm – just ring the doorbell on arrival.
 We are offering free shipping for orders above £20 🙂